 I know, not every homeschooling/unschooling parent is like that last one.
 Just like every homeschooling mom doesn’t wear a denim jumper with an apple crochet on the front.
 It’s just my self conscious “I’m not good enough” self pity attitude speaking.

 So I remind myself of the things that I do do for my children that makes me a great Mom.
 Like laugh really hard at typing do do and thinking doo-doo and then not fixing it.

 We do teach our children at home.
 As often as possible, in many situations.

 We engage with our children regarding their school work.
 We certainly don’t expect the school system to do all of the teaching.
 And we don’t leave all the work to the teachers.

-We teach our children responsibility with.
+We teach our children responsibility with real world consequences.

 Our children see first hand the differences in families, cultures, religions, value systems…and we teach them about those differences, about how to value them, about how to stand up for what they believe amongst it all and and about loving, not judging.

 We encourage creativity and my boys are some of the most imaginative children I know.
 Right now, after playing a rousing game of guitar hero, they are imagining they are on a Rock Band World Tour.
 They are using a map to decide which part of the world they will tour next and what songs will work best for those cultures.
 I may have just heard the phrase “that’s not appropriate for that culture” used.
 (SO PROUD) Followed by “what’s culture mean?”
 Followed by an inspiring explanation of culture by a 9 year old to a 5 year old.
 Also, “WOW, this stage really needs to be more organized, let’s sort it all out.”
 And, my favorite, “God music is appropriate for ALL cultures.
 So let’s just do an all God concert.”
 (I might die from the cute.)